zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 Nadir says, “That’s why I made the forehead and chi n bigger, so no one will notice those ears.”
 The “forehead” (forehead) is the part of the head that is above your eyebrows and below where your hair begins – be low the top of your head, if you will.
 It’s the flat part of your face above you r eyes.
 The “chin” (chin) is the part of your face that is below your mouth and abov e your neck, formed by your “jaw” (jaw), which is where you find your teeth.
 Th at bottom part of your face, then, is called your chin.
 Many men, for example, g row beards that cover their chins.
 I don’t have a beard.
 Maybe I should get a b eard – a beard and earrings.
 Yeah.
 Why not?

 Sonia continues, “But his legs look really thin on top and thick on the bottom, with kneecaps that stick out.”
 Your legs connect your fe et to the rest of your body, we could say.
 You have two of them.
-“Kneecaps” (kneeca ps) are small round bones found in the middle of your leg towards the front o f the leg, above your “knee,” which is the part of the leg that bends.
+“Kneecaps” (kneeca ps) are small round bones found in the middle of your leg towards the front of the leg, above your “knee,” which is the part of the leg that bends.
 You could think of it as the part of the leg that connects the top part with the bottom part.
 On  your arms, you have what’s called an “elbow” (elbow), which connects the top p art of your arm to the bottom part of your arm.

 Sonia says that George Washington’s legs are “thin on top and thick on the bottom.”
 “Thin” is the opposite of “thick.”
 “Thin” would be very narrow, and “thick,” in this case, would be very wide.
 Nadir says, “I’ll  put pants on him, so no one will see those either.”
 Sonia says, “So, it won’t matter  if he’s anatomically correct, right?”
 “Anatomically” comes from the word “anatomy ” (anatomy), which is the study of the human body, the physical aspects of the human body.